python/cpython/Doc/library/json.rst

    It also understands ``NaN``, ``Infinity``, and ``-Infinity`` as their corresponding ``float`` values, which is outside the JSON spec.

-   *object_hook*, is an optional function that will be called with the result of every JSON object decoded and its return value will be used in place of the given :class:`dict`.
+   *object_hook* is an optional function that will be called with the result of every JSON object decoded and its return value will be used in place of the given :class:`dict`.
 This can be used to provide custom deserializations (e.g. to support `JSON-RPC <https://www.jsonrpc.org>`_ class hinting).

-   *object_pairs_hook*, is an optional function that will be called with the result of every JSON object decoded with an ordered list of pairs.
+   *object_pairs_hook* is an optional function that will be called with the result of every JSON object decoded with an ordered list of pairs.
 The return value of *object_pairs_hook* will be used instead of the :class:`dict`.
 This feature can be used to implement custom decoders.
 If *object_hook* is also